 The plugin says I’m missing something

-The EWWW Image Optimizer uses jpegtran, optipng, gifsicle, pngout, pngquant, and cwebp.
-Odds are, most of these won’t be installed on your server, so EWWW I.O. comes bundled with binaries (executables) that work on most platforms.
-But sometimes they don’t because the Linux landscape is quite diverse, and some webhosts will even build their own custom distributions of linux.
-The source code is not available for Pngout, so the only way to install it is via the links on the settings page.
+The EWWW Image Optimizer uses jpegtran, optipng, gifsicle, and optionally pngout, pngquant, and cwebp.
+Odds are, most of these won’t be installed on your server, so EWWW IO comes bundled with binaries (executables) that work on most platforms (Windows, Mac OS, FreeBSD, Solaris, and common variants of Linux).
+But sometimes the binaries we provide don’t work on your server, and that's why you're here.
+If you're trying to install Pngout, that requires a different installation process.
 For everything else, keep reading.

 The first question you need to answer is “how much access do you have to your server?”
 Do you have command line (shell) access?
 If so, do you have root access?
 If you don’t know if you have root access, then you don’t.
 If you’re on a dedicated server or VPS, then you should have root access, but sometimes a VPS is really just a shared server with guaranteed resources.
 If you are on a shared server, then you do not have root access…ever.

 If you don’t have root access, and don’t even have shell/ssh access, then you will need to ask your webhost to install the utilities for you.
 Some smaller hosts may be willing to do this, most large hosts will not even think twice before telling you NO. If you find yourself in that position, you are exactly why I created the

 ).
 If you DO have shell access, but not root access, you may be able to build the necessary binaries for your server.
 This may be a bit intimidating if it is the first time you’ve ever done this, but I’ll walk you through it step by step.